samypr100/setup-dev-drive/README.md

 payload to cache when the job ends.

 `Fixed` gives you a notable performance boost, but there's a small creation overhead.

+#### `mount-path`

+Mounts the dev drive at the specified `mount-path` location.
+This option is primarily useful when you want to mount your dev drive inside the GitHub workspace via `${{ github.workspace }}/my_mount_path` or equivalent.

+Note, This is only supported by `NTFS` or `ReFS` drive formats, when using other formats it will fall back to a drive letter instead.

 #### `mount-if-exists`